android/ndk-samples/prefab/README.md

 Prefab Availability
 -------------------

-Support for Prefab packages has been added available Android Gradle Plugin since version 4.0:
+Support for Prefab packages has been available Android Gradle Plugin since version 4.0:
-* Using Prefab AARs requires AGP 4.0+ (with some update in 4.1+)
+* Consuming native dependencies requires AGP 4.0+
 * Generating AARs that export native dependencies requires AGP 4.1+

-The prefab AARs used by the samples here are hosted at [Google Maven], but you can host your prefab AARs anywhere accessible to gradle.
+The AARs used by the samples here are hosted at [Google Maven], but you can host your AARs anywhere accessible to gradle.

 [Google Maven]: https://maven.google.com/web/index.html#com.android.ndk.thirdparty